orifake/leetcode-python/README.md

 371 Sum of Two Integers
 405 Convert a Number to Hexadecimal
 461 Hamming Distance
+693 Binary Number with Alternating Bits
+762 Prime Number of Set Bits in Binary Representation

 ## String
 14 Longest Common Prefix